dmitriid/webpack-dec-tree-shaking/README.md

 # webpack-dec-tree-shaking

+The issue in this repo has apparently been around for some time: https://github.com/webpack/webpack/issues/4784

 *Note:* The original code is in Typescript, *but* webpack is instructed to work with the `compiled/` code.
 The compiled code is ES6 modules.